Wisembly/Totem/README.md

 ### Via Composer
 1. Install composer in your project: `curl -s http://getcomposer.org/installer | php`
-2. Create a `composer.json` file in your project root:
+2. Create a `composer.json` file (or update it) in your project root:

     ```javascript

       {
         "require": {
-          "wisembly/totem": "~1.3"
+          "wisembly/totem": "~1.4"
         }
       }
     ```